haobo-zhang/FragGenotyper/README.md

 written in 2024.11

+Please send me an email if you have any questions hbzhang1999@gmail.com

 FragGenotyoer The data can be typed and classified according to the fragment SNP.
 The software is a cross-platform "low" resolution genotyping software written in python.